CogentRoleplayCommunity/FogentRoleplay/src/Magic/Brightcraft/Brightcraft.md

-## Brightcraft
+## Miracles

-Brightcraft is raw divine miracle either created from from a Bright/God or Brightkin/Demigod.
+Miracles are either created from from a bright/god or brightkin/demigod.

 When the Bright Lord gave onto the first loyal women of Fellkind his children, the resulting offspring were the first Brightkin of Terra.
-Brightkin have the ability to perform miracles like the Bright Lord himself, known as Brightcraft.
-To perform a Brightcraft, Ichor is channeled through specific strong emotion or memories to receive a desired effect.
-Brightcraft require training and practice to use, harnessing one's emotions.
-Most Brightkin don't devote themselves to mastering all aspects of Brightcraft, though they enjoy the benefits of near immortality.
+Brightkin have the ability to perform miracles like the Bright Lord himself, known as Miracles.
+To perform Miracles, Ichor is channeled through specific strong emotion or memories to receive a desired effect.
+Miracles require training and practice to use, harnessing one's emotions.
+Most Brightkin don't devote themselves to mastering all aspects of Miracles, though they enjoy the benefits of near immortality.

 Priests act as divine conduits via their belief, devotion and/or relationship with a divine entity who actually manifest the power of miracles.
 Those that are devoted to divine entity can barrow a fraction of their gods power for their own use.